Constructional Difficulty: Quite Hard. Large number of parts and calibration required.

 All other parts can be purchased from your usual electronic component supplier.

 All prices include VAT at UK rates.
-Shipping and postage is additional to these prices.
+Shipping is additional to these prices.
 Click here for full price list and ordering details.

 VCO User Manual